sizov/es7-dependency-injection-poc/README.md

-# POC for IOC/DI with ES7 decorators
+# POC for IOC/DI with custom ES7 decorators